-Your doctor may schedule a test called the “contrast enema” to look at your large intestine.
+Your doctor has scheduled a test called the “contrast enema” to look at your large intestine.
 The large intestine holds poop before it is ready to leave the body.
 Sometimes poop builds up and causes constipation, which is when your poop gets hard and then it hurts to get it out.

 When you and your parents get to Children’s Colorado, you will do the following steps:

-Check in at the admission's desk: Here you will be given a plastic bracelet with your name on it.
+Check in at the admission's desk: Here you will be given a bracelet with your name and medical record number.
 Many hospital workers will be looking at your bracelet throughout the day to make sure you are getting the right test.